 Responsible party is the term used in Title VIII of the Food and Drug Administration Amendments Act (FDAAA) of 2007 (P.L.
 110-85) to refer to the entity or individual who is responsible under FDAAA for registering a clinical trial and submitting clinical trial information to ClinicalTrials.gov.

-A set of data elements about a research study involving human subjects.
+A set of data elements associated with a study involving human subjects.
 Each proposed protocol must have its own study record.
 When in doubt, NIH supports lumping several aims, procedures, or hypotheses into a single study record, to the extent that makes sense for your research.